 Sorry, snowy locales—we're spending our winter enjoying outdoor festivals.
-Get the details below on all the art events and exhibits coming this season, both in the sunshine and in museums.
+Get the details below on all the art events and exhibits coming to Phoenix this season, both in the sunshine and in museums.

 Mill Avenue transforms into a festival street lined with 400 artist booths, roaming entertainers and musical experiences throughout the weekend.
 In addition to fine work from artisans, the festival also features a special zone for local businesses in "Sixth + Mill Makers," including unconventional gifts and handmade crafts from upcycled woodworks to floral arrangements.